boazlavon/eg_cfg/README.md

 > 🔍 **Analysis of Benchmark Inaccuracies**
 >
-> We manually analyzed **all 17 MBPP tasks** that were previously marked as unsolved by the large model (DeepSeek-V3-0324).
+> We manually analyzed **all 17 MBPP tasks** that were previously marked as unsolved by DeepSeek-V3-0324.
 > Our analysis revealed that **9 out of the 17 tasks contain invalid unit tests**, and **some also include incorrect reference solutions**.
 > In these cases, our generated code is **correct**, but was incorrectly marked as failed due to flaws in the benchmark’s tests.
 >